 WordPress has been using auto-updating for core files for nearly seven years now, since version 3.7 in 2013.
 Auto-updates are a proven, trustworthy and helpful way to keep your sites safe.

 However, just to be on the safe side, plugin and theme auto-updates will be disabled by default.

 Auto-Updates for Plugins

-When WordPress 5.5 arrives later this year, you’ll see a new “Automatic Updates” column on the main “Plugins” screen.
+With WordPress 5.5, you’ll see a new “Automatic Updates” column on the main “Plugins” screen.